qdrant/landing_page/qdrant-landing/content/documentation/concepts/vectors.md

 );
 ```

-And search with sparse vectors:
+Now you can run a search with sparse vectors:

 ```http
 POST /collections/{collection_name}/points/search